Guest post by Sarah Rainer, PsyD

-Use the opportunity to educate your children on both vulnerable (elderly, low immunity) and marginalized (refugee, poor, those without access to medical care) populations who are at higher risk for COVID-19 consequences.
+Use this opportunity to educate your children on both vulnerable (elderly, low immunity) and the marginalized (refugee, poor, those without access to medical care) populations who are at higher risk for COVID-19 consequences.
 Talk about the challenges those populations face and how others can help relieve the burdens.

 3. Giving up control

-God doesn’t call us to a life of control, but a life of giving up control to Him.
-While your plans have changed, vacations cancelled, schools closed, use these as examples to teach your kids flexibility and strength in Christ.
+God doesn’t call us to a life of control but a life of giving up control to Him.
+Although your plans have changed, vacations have been cancelled, and schools have closed, use these as examples to teach your kids flexibility and strength in Christ.

-Are you living and believing God, and teaching your kids to do the same?
+Are you living and believing God is in control?
+Are you helping your kids do the same?
 “Many are the plans in a person’s heart, but it is the Lord’s purpose that prevails.”-Proverbs 19:21.

 4. Serving others

 Are you hoarding supplies?
 Staying secluded from everyone?
-Pray that God will give you a spirit of service to those around you, especially during a difficult time.
-Model what it looks like to lay down opinions, preferences, and fear to serve those around you.
-Do you have extra toilet paper?
+Pray that God will give you a spirit of service to those around you, especially during this difficult time.
+Model what it looks like to lay down opinions, preferences, and fear to better serve those around you.
+Have extra toilet paper?
 Offer to share.
-Are your neighbors scared?
+Your neighbors scared?
 Reach out and visit them.
 Model a humble posture, one that desires to glorify God above serving self.

 5. Dependency on God

 Pray and worship with your kids.
 Let your kids witness your dependency on God, and teach them to do the same.
 Not sure what to pray for?
-Pray for the things listed above: The vulnerable and marginalized populations, that you all will steward well the blessings God has given, relinquishing control to God, and that God will give you a grateful heart.
-You can also pray for other countries, the health of others, missionaries serving overseas, the medical community, and the leadership and governments of countries.
+Pray for the things listed above: the vulnerable and marginalized populations, that you will steward well the blessings God has given, that you will relinquish control to God, and that God will give you a grateful heart.
+You can also pray for other countries, the health of others, missionaries serving overseas, the medical community, and the leadership and governments around the world.

 COVID-19 can be scary, but it doesn’t have to be all-consuming.
 Steward the opportunities that COVID-19 brings to live and teach your kids the goodness of God.
 Show how God can take evil and use it for good.
 What a witness you can be to your family!

-Guest post by Sarah Rainer, PsyD Sarah Rainer is a licensed child psychologist that left private group practice to pursue ministry.
-She enjoys helping women grow in their knowledge of God, walking with families in difficult situations, discipleship of children, and utilizing child development to better steward the God-given role of parenting.
-Sarah is currently working on a certificate in biblical theology.
+Sarah Rainer is a licensed child psychologist that left private group practice to pursue ministry.
+Her desires include: helping women grow in their knowledge of God, walking with families in difficult situations, discipleship of children, and utilizing child development to better steward the God-given role of parenting.
 She is married to Art Rainer and loves their three energetic sons.